|#||Tips for Improving Your Virtual Work Experience|

 Working Virtually Impacts Productivity & Quality of Life

 Whether you say “working from home,” “working remotely,” or (my preference) “working virtually,” the two most common areas affected by shifting virtual work are productivity and quality of life.
 Positively or negatively, there is almost always an impact.
 The virtual work lifestyle is not for everyone, but we’d like to offer our guidance to those that want to get serious about working virtually.
+Investing in your virtual workspace sounds vaguely similar to NFT virtual real estate investing.
+Remote environment?
+Satellite office?

 If you haven’t worked virtually before 2020, you might be feeling like Aladdin when he first experienced a whole new world.
 Or you might feel like Aladdin in the next scene where he’s underwater and chained up.
 I’m not a genie, but I have over 6 years of experience working virtually as a project manager.
 This article is based on my experiences working and managing teams virtually.